-As far as inspiration goes for the album, Deke tells me it’s the “Italian emotion” that runs throughout the band.
-As children, the band spend a lot of their childhood in Italy and Deke has an Italian father.
+As far as inspiration goes for the album, Deck tells me it’s the “Italian emotion” that runs throughout the band.
+As children, the band spend a lot of their childhood in Italy and Deck has an Italian father.
 But that’s as far as it goes.

 Although this approach is admirable, it’s overshadowed by the universal ‘happiness’ of the album.
 I use quotations as although yes, the album on the surface is undeniably positive, the amount it pertains is suspicious.
 There is no emotional spectrum whatsoever and even the title track, while sounding fun, flirty and European, lyrically is quite obscene ultimately painting a picture that this album is more than meets the eye.